chilah/local-weather/README.md

-# local-weather
+# Local Weather 🌦

-This project is a simple web local weather app.
-It will show you a current temperature, location, humidity, wind, sunrise and sunset time.
+This project will show you a current temperature, location, humidity, wind, sunrise and sunset time.

 ## Tech Stack 💻
 - HTML/CSS